 A Canadian tour with your Canada Visa includes a visit to Ontario and its capital city Toronto.
 Visiting Ottawa, Niagara Falls, and other attractions aside, Algonquin Provincial Park in South Eastern Ontario is worth a visit.
 Known for its beautiful landscape and dense forests, it is the perfect environment to engage in adventure activities and view some amazing wildlife.
 It is no exaggeration to say that Algonquin Park offers an accessible wilderness adventure.
 You can have a great time whether you visit here for a day or stay for a couple of days.
-Some of the best things to do in Algonquin Provincial Park are as follows:

 With beautiful Interpretive Walking Trails, you can find a trail that suits you and can easily be done in a full day or half-day.
 Stroll or hike through the scenic trails and enjoy the fantastic views.
 Go backpacking and go on any of the day loop trails.
 Multi-day or overnight trips are popular too.
 The trails are designed to show all the different aspects of Algonquin Park’s wildlife and environment.
 Pick up a trail guide booklet from the Visitor’s Centre.